Chris Lintott: Research and career

 His research focuses on galaxy evolution and the application of astrochemical models of star formation to galaxies beyond the Milky Way; particularly the use of sulphur compounds as a signature of stars that are in the process of formation.
 After a recommendation from Ed Vaizey, former Culture Minister, Prime Minister David Cameron appointed Lintott as Astronomy Trustee of the National Maritime Museum (NMM).
 His appointment ran from 24 June 2010 until 23 June 2014.

 Lintott's research has been published in a wide variety of peer-reviewed scientific journals.
-He was formerly a Fulford junior research fellow at Somerville College, Oxford between 2006 and 2010.
+He was a Fulford junior research fellow at Somerville College, Oxford between 2006 and 2010.

 Lintott's research has been funded by the Engineering and Physical Sciences Research Council (EPSRC), the Arts and Humanities Research Council (AHRC) and the Science and Technology Facilities Council (STFC).

 The Sky at Night

 Lintott first appeared on the BBC astronomy programme The Sky at Night, presented by Patrick Moore, as a guest in 2000.
 As Moore's mobility deteriorated, Lintott acquired an increasingly prominent role, often providing on-location reporting from events covered by the programme.
 In an interview in 2007 with Mark Lawson, Moore described him as "eminently suitable" as a presenter.
 He jointly presented the programme with Moore until the latter's death in December 2012.
 Since the February 2013 episode, Chris Lintott has been a co-presenter with Lucie Green (until December 2013) and with Maggie Aderin-Pocock (since February 2014).
 In July 2004, Moore suffered a near-fatal bout of food poisoning and Lintott stood in as the sole presenter of that month's episode.
 It was the only episode which Moore did not present since the show was first broadcast on 24 April 1957 until his death.